jstat/jstat/README.md

 The built version of jStat will be put in the `dist/` subdirectory.

+Generate just the documentation by running `make doc`.
+Documentation will be placed in `dist/docs` by default.

 To remove all built files, run `make clean`.